RichardsGroup/LSST_OpSim/README.md

 - [DDF_Other_FootPrint.ipynb](./Scripts_NBs/03_DDF_Other_FootPrint.ipynb): A notebook showing how to run metrics on DDF only or areas that are outside DDF and WFD.
 - [rubin_sim_notebooks](./rubin_sim_notebooks/maf_tutorial): A collection of MAF tutorial notebooks provided by the Rubin Project Team.
 These notebooks have been modified slightly to accommodate the latest **rubin_sim** API.

 **Note:** The `opsimUtils.py` script must be kept in the same directory in which you want to run the notebooks.
+This file is also constantly updated to match the schema changes in the newer opsims.

 <!-- Once you are a MAF pro, you can learn more about MAF from [sims_maf_contrib github repo](https://github.com/LSST-nonproject/sims_maf_contrib).
 For details on the most recent release of LSST cadence simulation, please refer to the [FBS_1.4 thread](https://community.lsst.org/t/january-2020-update-fbs-1-4-runs/4006/6), [FBS_1.5 thread](https://community.lsst.org/t/may-update-bonus-fbs-1-5-release/4139), [FBS_1.6 thread](https://community.lsst.org/t/fbs-1-6-release-august-2020/4423) and [FBS_1.7 thread](https://community.lsst.org/t/survey-simulations-v1-7-release-january-2021/4660) on LSST Community page.
 (Note that FBS 1.4 simulations have been superceded by runs in 1.5, 1.6 or 1.7, the link above is only for reference purpose.)
  -->